Modern Weight ScienceAbout

 The telehealth market is crowded, and not all providers are equal.
 A practical checklist for separating real clinical care from a slick checkout page.

-The most important question.
-A legitimate provider connects you with a licensed clinician who reviews your history, can answer questions, adjusts your plan, and is reachable when something goes wrong.
-Be wary of services that feel like pure e-commerce — a form, a payment, a box in the mail, and no one to talk to.
+This is the most important question, so start here.
+A legitimate provider connects you with a licensed clinician (a physician, nurse practitioner, or physician assistant) who reviews your history, screens for contraindications, answers questions, adjusts your plan, and is reachable when something goes wrong.
+Be wary of services that feel like pure e-commerce: a form, a payment, a box in the mail, and no one to talk to.
+A provider should also screen you out if a GLP-1 is not safe for you, and a provider that never says no is a warning sign.
+For what that screening should cover, see can you get a GLP-1 without a doctor visit and who qualifies for a GLP-1 prescription.

 • Brand or compounded?
 These are meaningfully different products.
-The provider should be explicit about which one you're receiving.
+Brand drugs (Wegovy, Zepbound, Ozempic, Mounjaro) are FDA-approved and standardized; compounded semaglutide and tirzepatide are not FDA-approved and vary by pharmacy.
+The provider should be explicit about which one you are receiving.
+See compounded semaglutide vs Wegovy.

 • Which drug and what dose?
-You should know precisely what you're being prescribed.
+You should know precisely what you are being prescribed and the titration plan, not just "semaglutide."

 Add up everything: membership fees, consultation fees, the medication itself, and shipping.
-A low advertised drug price attached to a high membership fee can cost more than a competitor with honest all-in pricing.
+A low advertised drug price attached to a high membership fee can easily cost more than a competitor with honest all-in pricing.
+Ask what the total is for a full month and whether the price changes as your dose increases, since higher doses sometimes cost more.
+Compare the all-in number against the routes in what GLP-1 medications actually cost and the GLP-1 Cost Index 2026 so you know whether the deal is genuinely competitive.

 • Can you cancel easily, or are you locked into a multi-month commitment?